gwcbi/HERV_annotation/annotations/HERV9/README.md

 # Assign names to loci that are not solo LTR and are over 500 bp
 python names_HERV9.py > tmp/name_table.txt
 ```

-The script `names_HERV9.py` creates names for each locus using the cytogenetic band.
-If multiple
-loci are present in the same band, a letter (a,b,c...) is added to the name.
-We compare the
-names we generate to the names given in the literature.

 ## 10. Update GTF with locus name